Hardy Diagnostics

 Hardy Diagnostics is an American company that manufactures and sells bacteriological culture media, reagents, automated microscope slide staining machines, and rapid identification kits for microbiological testing in clinical, research, and industrial laboratories.
 The company's culture media is useful in the detection of bacterial pathogens, such as Salmonella, Listeria, E. coli, Tuberculosis, Staphylococcus, Streptococcus, Pneumococcus, Legionella, and others.
 Founded by Jay Hardy in 1980 and headquartered in Santa Maria, California, Hardy Diagnostics is the third-largest manufacturer of culture media in the United States, manufacturing more than 2,700 different media products.
 Hardy Diagnostics was recognized by Inc. Magazine as one of the 5000 fastest-growing private companies in the United States in 2009, 2010, 2011, and 2012.
 In August 2011 Hardy Diagnostics was chosen as "Business of the Year" by the Santa Maria Valley Chamber of Commerce.
 The company has three manufacturing facilities, headquartered in Santa Maria, California.
 A second media manufacturing facility is located in Springboro, Ohio.
-In January 2016 the company acquired a Wichita Falls, Texas manufacturer of automatic microscope slide stainers and dubbed the new division QuickSlide.
+In January 2016, the company acquired a Wichita Falls, Texas manufacturer of automatic microscope slide stainers and dubbed the new division QuickSlide.

 Nationwide distribution network

 Hardy Diagnostics is the only culture media manufacturer with 'bi-coastal' production.
 The company has two culture media manufacturing facilities, headquartered in Santa Maria, California, and its second manufacturing facility is located in Springboro, Ohio.
 Hardy Diagnostics invested over two million dollars in its clean room facilities in Ohio, which are slightly larger than the manufacturing facility in California.
 The company operates a third manufacturing facility for its QuickSlide division in Wichita Falls, Texas.
 There are also nine distribution centers in California, Washington, Arizona, Texas, Ohio, Florida, North Carolina, New York, and Utah.

+Cal Poly San Luis Obispo professors created a COVID-19 test that uses a mouth strip for saliva collection as opposed to a nasal swab.
+Hardy Diagnostics will be distributing these tests on the market.

+Charitable work

+In late 2023, Hardy Diagnostics donated $289k to Marian Regional Medical Center Foundation located in Santa Maria, CA. The donation supported the Foundation's purchase of advanced equipment that can identify fungi and bacteria.
+The hospital, now having equipment not formerly accessible on the Central Coast, will allow for a faster diagnosis of disease.

+One percent of Hardy Diagnostics' earnings goes to non-profits and local charities.